Deinara/AircraftIcons/CONTRIBUTING.md

 * The canvas used is 250x100mm.
 Please keep the size/aspect ratio the same.
 * Please use the aircraft codes as specified in the ICAO8643 document as filename convention.
 * The filenames use capital letters.
 * The icon should consist of a solid black surface following the profile of the aircraft, with cutouts for windows only.
+No internals should be drawn.
 * Depict the aircraft from the side, as if they were parked/taxiing, i.e. with the gear extended.
 * The nose of the depicted aircraft should point left.
 * Aircraft are not to scale compared to each other.
+Instead, they use up as much of the frame as possible, while keeping a little margin, and not distorting the model.
-* For uniformity, the 'ground level' the aircraft are standing on should be on 20mm from the bottom.
+* For uniformity, the 'ground level' the aircraft are standing on should be 20mm from the bottom.
 * The main focus lies on commercial and general aviation aircraft, but military aircraft can be added too.
 * Run your svg file through an svg optimizer, and please ensure the image looks the same afterwards.
 * Please don't use copyrighted work.